TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 I'm starting with a *reference implementation* of the `SpreadsheetData` interface.
 A reference implementation should be functionally correct, simple to build and easy to understand.
 There's no attempt at optimization.

 You can use a reference implementation for mocks, checking behavior compared with an optimized implementation and for sample code.
 Most importantly, it helps validate that an interface makes sense before you invest a lot of effort into an optimized, production quality implementation.

+You can test that the interface works for consuming code.
+I can plug `SimpleSpreadsheetData` into `VirtualSpreadsheet` and test the editing workflow.

 This is a new package, filling out the `simple-spreadsheet-data` box on the architecture diagram.
 We start with `EmptySpreadsheetData`, implement `setCellValueAndFormat` then see what has to happen to make the rest of it work.